Thandoduma/Thandoduma/README.md

 About Me

 I’m an aspiring Cybersecurity analyst & Backend Developer with a background in Industrial Psychology and current hands-on experience as a Systems Development Learner at Engen.
 I’m passionate about building secure, user-friendly applications, learning cutting-edge technologies, and documenting my journey through content writing.
+Im also currently apart of the  Alx Backend Web development program

 🌱 Currently learning: Cybersecurity (SOC Analysis, SIEM, Threat Detection), Backend Development (APIs, Databases), and Cloud Fundamentals

 🔭 Working on: Developing the Engen CSI Alumni Networking Platform (AI application) and building out my cybersecurity labs portfolio.
-              : Alx Backend Web development Course

  Tech Stack
 <p>